mohammedar95/NLP-content-based-recommendation-engine_pt2/README.md

 2. Search these the Movies and TV Shows in TMDB API
 3. Merge new variables into our main df
 4. Build content-based recommendation system based on cosine similarity

+# How to Run:
+In the project's root directory:
+* Simply download the data from the data folder
+* Run the notebook and make sure to install required libraries (TMDB, SKLEARN, PANDAS)